A dog with diarrhea is not fun for the human, nor the pet. These are things you can do yourself to help your dog's diet.

 Senior dogs can also get diarrhea more easily, so it is something you should look out for as your pup gets older.

 Another cause of loose stools in dogs is a parasite.
-Roundworms, whipworms, and other bugs.
-These can end up in their fecal matter, especially if they have had a dietary indiscretion like eating a vermin.
+Roundworms, whipworms, and other bugs can end up in their fecal matter, especially if they have had a dietary indiscretion like eating a vermin.

 When You Need Veterinary Care For Dog Diarrhea

 If diarrhea persists for more than a few days, if your dog has a fever, is vomiting, has abdominal pain, or if you start to see bloody diarrhea, it is time to visit the vet.
+Home remedies for dogs with diarrhea can only do so much if there's a deeper problem.
 Your dog may need medical attention since chronic diarrhea in dogs can mean something more serious like cancer, giardia, parvovirus, coccidia, or inflammatory bowel disease.
 Your pup could also be having problems with its pancreas.

 Your vet will likely want to do some blood work and check for mucous in your dog's poop.
 They may also want to pump some anti-inflammatory drugs into your pup along with some fluids via an IV.